 Discussion

 This study was successful in tracking CRB to cryptic breeding sites at two locations on the island of Guam.
 The two areas where CRB were tracked differed both in topography and vegetation and the effective location of tagged beetles in these different environments shows promise for the applicability of this technique in the varied habitats were CRB infestations may occur.
 Out of 33 released CRB, a total of 19 were followed to final landing sites, resulting in a 58% tracking rate.
-This comparatively high retrieval rate required an input of approximately 30 minutes per CRB immediately after release and about the same amount of time on the following day.
+This comparatively high retrieval rate required an input of approximately 30 minutes per CRB immediately after release and about the same amount of time on the following day. .
 The tracking of CRB to an approximate location during the night followed by a more precise pinpointing during the daytime proved to greatly facilitate the retrieval of released CRB.

 ANECTDOTAL LOCATIONS

 Although a majority of the released CRB were successfully tracked to discrete locations, 14 CRB were lost presumably due to out-of-range flights.
-Interestingly, those CRB that flew out of range had statistically significantly lower percent emergence weights than those that stayed within the detection range of the radio devices, suggesting that lighter CRB further from initial release site, presumably in search of food sources.
+Interestingly, those CRB that flew out of range had statistically significantly lower percent emergence weights than those that stayed within the detection range of the radio devices, suggesting that lighter CRB further from initial release site, presumably in search of food sources..
 State average %EW.
-Although the distance flown by retrieved CRB had no statistically significant correlations with percent emergence weight, distance flown by all 33 CRB, lost and found, would most likely correlate with percent emergence weight if the distance of the lost CRB were to be determined.
 This observation raises the ability to minimize the loss of CRB while radio tracking.
 Prior to release, CRB must be fed to above 70 percent of their emergence weight to ensure that the individuals will remain within the detection radius.
+State average %EW.
+The distance that found CRB flew from release site had no statistically significant correlations with percent emergence weight.
+However, the distance flown for all 33 CRB that were released, both lost and found, could correlate with percent emergence weight if the distance of the lost CRB were determined.